`

 -Line a sheet pan with parchment paper.

--Place frozen croissants on lined pan and put in oven for at least 1 hour or until croissants are completely thawed and starting to slightly puff.
+-Place frozen croissants on a lined pan and leave them in the oven for at least 1 hour, or until they completely thaw and start to slightly puff.

 -Once croissants are thawed, fill pot about halfway with oil.
 (I used a 2.85 qt. sauce pan and fried 2 croissants at a time.)